Lisa Jakub: Childhood and education

 Jakub was born on December 27, 1978, in Toronto, Ontario.
 She is of Slovak (father) and Welsh and Scottish (mother) descent.
-She attended multiple schools in her early life, including Hillfield Strathallan College.
+Jakub attended multiple schools in her early life, including Hillfield Strathallan College.

-Jakub graduated from the University of Virginia with a degree in Sociology in 2010.
+Jakub graduated from the University of Virginia with a degree in sociology in 2010.

 Acting

 Jakub's first role was as Katis' Granddaughter in the 1985 film Eleni.
 She appeared in comedy-drama film Mrs. Doubtfire (1993) alongside Mara Wilson, Sally Field, Matthew Lawrence, and Robin Williams.
 When Jakub received the part of Lydia in Mrs. Doubtfire, her high school expelled her for accruing too many absences.
-Robin Williams wrote a letter to Jakub's high school, pleading with them to re-admit Jakub but this was unsuccessful.
+Robin Williams wrote a letter to Jakub's high school, pleading with them to re-admit her, but this was unsuccessful.

-She played Sandra in Matinee (1993), appeared in A Pig's Tale (1994) and Independence Day (1996), The Beautician and the Beast (1997), and played the "inspiration" for Princess Leia in the short film George Lucas in Love (1999).
-She starred in Picture Perfect (1995), and portrayed a bordello worker in the American Old West in Painted Angels (1997).
+Jakub played Sandra in Matinee (1993), appeared in A Pig's Tale (1994) and Independence Day (1996), The Beautician and the Beast (1997), and played the "inspiration" for Princess Leia in the short film George Lucas in Love (1999).
+She starred in Picture Perfect (1995) and portrayed a bordello worker in the American Old West in Painted Angels (1997).

 Personal life

-After retiring from acting in 2001 at the age of 22, Jakub moved to Virginia and married her longtime best friend, former Hollywood theater manager Jeremy Jones, in 2005.
-She has publicly stated that she has no plans to return to acting.
-Jakub later became a writer, authoring two books called You Look Like That Girl (2015) and Not Just Me (2017) and regularly contributes to online blogs.
-Jakub is also a qualified Kripalu yoga teacher.
-She has openly discussed her battles with anxiety, depression and panic attacks, which she has suffered from since her teenage years and credits her yoga practice in helping her overcome her battles.
-In 2021, Lisa launched a new website, BlueMala, which she described as the resource that she wished she had when she was in her darkest moments.
-The website contains her articles on mental wellness along with her yoga and meditation videos.
+Jakub retired from acting in 2001 at age 22, and soon moved to Virginia.
+In 2005, she married Jeremy Jones, a longtime friend and former theatre manager.
+Jakub stated that she has no plans to return to acting.

+Jakub later became a writer, authoring two non-fiction books: the autobiography You Look Like That Girl (2015) and Not Just Me (2017).
+She also contributes to online blogs.

+Jakub is a qualified Kripalu yoga teacher.
+She has openly discussed her battles with anxiety, depression and panic attacks, from which she has suffered since her teenage years, and credits her yoga practice for helping her to overcome them.
+In 2021, Jakub launched a new website, BlueMala, which she described as the resource that she wished she had when she was in her darkest moments.
+The website contains Jakub's articles on mental wellness along with her yoga and meditation videos.